 Actions for Impact

-The Cedar Valley Child Care Coalition was formed in 2017, with CFNEIA President & CEO, Kaye Englin, acting as a lead member.
-The Communty Foundation hosted meetings in May 2018, gathering input from child care providers and community members.
+The Black Hawk County Child Care Coalition was formed in 2017, with CFNEIA President & CEO, Kaye Englin, acting as a lead member.
+The Community Foundation hosted meetings in May 2018, gathering input from child care providers and community members.
 The Coalition is a collaboration of nearly 40 individuals from the child care, nonprofit, education, and business sectors.
-The group is meeting monthly with sub-committees focused on and researching how to address three key areas to help allieviate child care needs in Black Hawk County.
+The group is meeting monthly with sub-committees focused on and researching how to address five key areas to help alleviate child care needs in Black Hawk County.

 What You Can Do